 Claudie asked me to note that there is a need for some trigger warnings – abuse (physical, emotional, mind control — seriously, if depictions of abuse trigger you, please be very careful when approaching this novel/avoid it), torture, homelessness, child abandonment, police brutality, racism, family death, memory loss, death by fire (mention) and hanging.
 If you’re wanting to know about specific triggers, Claudie is absolutely willing to talk to you!

-If this book sounds interesting, and I know it does for me, you’re in luck because it’s already in the world!
+If City of Strife sounds interesting, and I know it does for me, you’re in luck because it’s already in the world!
 You can pick up your copy on Amazon, Kobo, B&N, and iBooks!
 In the meantime, you can add it to your TBR on Goodreads here !

-Update: If you want to get to know Isra, check out Sinead’s interview on Diverse Book Huntress!
+Update: If you want to get to know Isra from City of Strife, check out Sinead’s interview on Diverse Book Huntress!

 Claudie Arseneault is an asexual and aromantic-spectrum writer hailing from the very-French Québec City.
 Her long studies in biochemistry and immunology often sneak back into her science-fiction, and her love for sprawling casts invariably turns her novels into multi-storylined wonders.
 The most recent,City of Strife, comes out on February 22, 2017!
 Claudie is a founding member of The Kraken Collective and is well-known for her involvement in solarpunk, her database of aro and ace characters in speculative fiction, and her unending love of squids.
 Find out more onher website!